vandosant/notetaking/functional-lite.md

 - Exclusion (filter): Predicate returns true to keep, false to discard
 - Composition (reduce): Fully or partially apply an operation to a list and value (accumulator) and return the output as applied to the value
   - Partial application: Uniques -- initial accumulator of an empty list[] that collects unique list values
+- Iteration (forEach): Useful when you intend to produce some side effects, such as logging values